jimbo-codes/FairCoinFlip/README.md

 5. Small links at bottom (faq, etc)
 6. Popup to gamble responsibly (and in right location)
 7. ADD BREAKPOINTS FOR non-mobile users, screen size optimization
+8. Your desktop should have more User info (more real estate)
-8. Tracking stats to know if they are desktop or mobile
+9. Tracking stats to know if they are desktop or mobile

 QUESTIONS:
 *** Security risk for CSRF token (rails additional security beyond CORS)